 © Visit Britain

 This is one of those lovely dollops of nostalgia that Devon is good at.
 The scenic branch line of the Great Western Railway which runs along the River Dart was axed by Dr Beeching in 1958, but only 11 years later it was reopened – ironically by Dr Beeching himself – and is now run by a charitable trust and operated by volunteers.
+Buckfastleigh’s vintage railway station is a delight, with its evocative advertisements and memorabilia.
 The line between Totnes and Buckfastleigh is one of the prettiest in the county, following the river closely for most of its seven-mile route.
-Steam locomotives run between four times and nine times a day in summer (April to October) and on Sundays and occasional weekdays during the other months; diesel locos also operate.
+Steam locomotives run between four times and nine times a day in summer (April to October) and on Sundays and the odd weekday during other months; the occasional diesel loco also operates.

 Lynton & Barnstaple Railway

 © Lynton & Barnstaple Railway

 Although only two miles long, this narrow-gauge railway is the highest in England and puffs its way through some of Exmoor’s best scenery, making it a rewarding family excursion or a nostalgic trip for oldies.
 The enthusiasm of the volunteers who run this stretch of the original Lynton & Barnstaple Railway, which operated from 1898 to 1935, is evident in every detail, from the loving maintenance of the steam locomotives to the tea room which surely must have been the scene of many a Brief Encounter.
 The station was originally planned to serve the actual Woody Bay (or Woodabay, as it was then called) nearly two miles away with a branch line.
 This was never built.

 Crich Tramway Museum